dreamfactorysoftware/platform-wiki/Platform-Documentation/REST-API/REST-API-Authentication.md

 curl http://username:password@dsp.example.com/rest/<service>/<resource>
 ```

-Note for Bitnami cloud installs.
-You ned to edit the file /opt/bitnami/apps/dreamfactory/conf/htaccess.conf in order for the auth to be made available to PHP.
-To do this add the following line to this file.
+**Note for Bitnami cloud installs:** You need to edit the file /opt/bitnami/apps/dreamfactory/conf/htaccess.conf in order for the auth to be made available to PHP.
+Add the following line to this file where the other rewrite rules are found.

 ```
 RewriteRule .* - [E=HTTP_AUTHORIZATION:%{HTTP:Authorization}]